Mr0grog/circle-python-pre/README.md

     - 3.13.0b1
     - 3.13.0b2
     - 3.13.0b3
-    - 3.13.0b4, 3.13.0b4t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
-This image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0b4, 3.13.0b4t (The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
-    - 3.13.0rc1, 3.13.0rc1t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
-The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0rc1, 3.13.0rc1t (The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
-    - 3.13.0rc2, 3.13.0rc2t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
-The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0rc2, 3.13.0rc2t (The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
-    - 3.13.0rc3, 3.13.0rc3t (`t` is [“free-threading,” or no GIL](https://py-free-threading.github.io).
-The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0rc3, 3.13.0rc3t (The `t` image does not have Poetry, since it does not yet support free-threaded Python.)
+    - 3.13.0, 3.13.0t (production release) (The `t` image does not have Poetry, since it does not yet support free-threaded Python.)

 This is pretty much a copy of the official CircleCI image with some small tweaks.
 CircleCI's source can be found at: https://github.com/CircleCI-Public/cimg-python/